mobinajamali/RobotPerception/README.md

 # rosbot-perception

-This repository focuses on [rosbot](https://husarion.com/manuals/rosbot/)perception capabilities using ROS.
+This repository focuses on [rosbot](https://husarion.com/manuals/rosbot/) perception capabilities using ROS.
 The primary functionalities include object detection, AR tag recognition, and image processing using OpenCV.
 The code is structured to subscribe to the robot's camera feed, process the images, and execute various perception tasks.